 Other types of anxiety presentations include generalised anxiety, in which an individual has worries about many things, and thus potentially exhibits symptoms in response to many stressors.
-Alternatively, anxiety can be specific to a very particular stimuli (e.g., dentists. vomit, needles, birds, etc.), which is a phobia.
+Alternatively, anxiety can be specific to a very particular stimuli (e.g. dentists, vomit, needles, birds, etc.), which is a phobia.
 Anxiety can also present with regard to separation from caregivers, or in response to the need to speak (selective mutism), both of which tend to manifest more so in early childhood.
 Alternatively, anxiety or panic can manifest primarily in the interpersonal context and arise due to fear of rejection (social anxiety).
-This is particularly common in adolescence, impacting self-confidence, relationships, and education/ employment, leading to avoidance of situations and interactions that heighten anxieties - symptoms also manifesting as upset or anger at times.
-Obsessive Compulsive Disorder (OCD) is also a form of anxiety and in this case, anxiety arises secondary to a distressing obsessive thought, belief or prediction.
-Compulsive or ritualised behaviours are then used to prevent a feared outcome, and thus reduce anxiety.
+This is particularly common in adolescence, impacting self-confidence, relationships, and education/ employment, leading to avoidance of situations and interactions that heighten anxieties symptoms also manifesting as upset or anger at times.
+Obsessive Compulsive Disorder (OCD) is also a form of anxiety where anxiety arises secondary to a distressing obsessive thought, belief or prediction.
+Compulsive or ritualised behaviours are then used to prevent a feared outcome and thus reduce anxiety.
 Anxiety often presents alongside depressive mood or substance misuse or as part of a traumatic stress reaction.
 As with other emotions, it is normal to experience anxiety.
 Public Health Scotland commissioned Health Behaviour in School Aged Children (HBSA) Scotland Survey (2022) which showed that, at age 15, 19% of boys and 49% of girls were classed as having moderate or severe anxiety; equating to 1 in 3 children in Scotland.
 The threshold for mental health services will be the extent of impact the anxiety is having on everyday life.
 Hypervigilant states may lead to overestimation of threat, and associated defensive or aggressive behaviours, which may be of significance to children and young people in conflict with the law.

 In terms of treatment, interventions vary depending on the particular presentation and age and stage of the child or young person.
-Behavioural therapies or cognitive behavioural therapies (CBT) with the child/ family are often effective and are considered evidence-based in terms of anxiety treatment.
+Behavioural therapies or cognitive behavioural therapies (CBT) with the child/family are often effective and are considered evidence-based in terms of anxiety treatment.
 Psychopharmacological interventions may be offered in the short term in more severe cases.
-Where there are multiple presenting problems, of which anxiety is just one, a more multi-faceted or eclectic intervention may be tailored to the particular child or young person's needs.
+Where there are multiple presenting problems, of which anxiety is just one, a more multi-faceted or eclectic intervention may be tailored to individual needs.

 For more in-depth information, NICE have produced various guidelines, which can be consulted depending on the specific anxiety in question.
 In addition, NHS Education Scotland have also developed an online training resource - An introduction to Cognitive Behavioural Therapy for Anxiety - and there is a section on anxiety disorders in The Matrix 2015: A guide to delivering evidence-based psychological therapies in Scotland.
+Scotlish Action on Mental Health (SAMH) have also produced a guide to Understanding Anxiety which discusses causes, symptoms, and ways to manage anxiety in more detail, as well as signposting to other resources and services.

-5.2 Neurodevelopmental Disorders
+5.2 Neurodevelopmental Conditions

-Although Neurodevelopmental Disorders are no longer classed as mental health conditions, they have been included in this section because if these needs are not identified and met appropriately then longer term problems can arise, such as mental ill-health and involvement in the justice system (Scottish Government, 2021a).
+Although Neurodevelopmental Conditions are no longer classed as mental health conditions, they have been included in this section because if these needs are not identified and met appropriately then longer-term problems can arise, such as mental ill-health and involvement in the justice system (Scottish Government, 2021a).
+The NAIT Adult Neurodevelopmental Pathways Report (2023) by Scottish Government/NAIT stated that whilst estimates were that 10-15% of the adult population in Scotland had a neurodevelopmental condition, up to 70% of those with seek mental health support, and comprise a significant proportion of adults involved in mental health and criminal justice services.